okanji/Resume/README.md

 - Experienced in hiring technical positions, application architecture and team management.
 - Primarily work with Next.js

-### Userforms | 2025
+### Userforms | 2025 | Technical Lead

-Developed an advanced drag-and-drop form builder integrated with AI, capable of generating form components based on user prompts.
+(Personal project) Developed an advanced drag-and-drop form builder integrated with AI, capable of generating form components based on user prompts.
 This project provided a deep dive into the mechanics of UI generation with language models and retrieval-augmented generation.

 - Developed a drag and drop form builder using **React with _Next.js_** and **_Shadcn's component library_**.
 - Overcame complexities of **_react-dnd-kit_** for drag-and-drop functionality by adopting a first-principles approach, mastering collision strategies, draggable overlays, and custom functions for element management.
 Authored unique collision detection and sorting mechanisms to handle form elements seamlessly.
 - Integrated the **_Next.js AI SDK_** with **_OpenAI's function-calling capabilities_**, creating structured outputs for form elements.
 Crafted specific functions enabling the AI to dynamically generate form components based on user prompts, effectively adding "AI superpowers" to the app.
 - Used **_Postgresql_** as the database to store the form data and **_Redis Upstash_** for caching and unstructured data.

-### Meetupkit Interactive Maps | 2024
+### Meetupkit Interactive Maps | 2024 | Tehcnical Lead

-Led the technical development for a startup specializing in interactive maps and event ticketing.
+(Personal project) Led the technical development for a startup specializing in interactive maps and event ticketing.
 Responsible for determining the technology stack and building the Minimum Viable Product (MVP) alongside a designer.

 - Built an interactive map with zoom, pan, drag and interactive elements that trigger events in the app when clicked and hovered.
 - Developed with **_Next.js_** and **Neon _PostgreSQL_**.